 The paper, written by WilmerHale intellectual property litigators Joe Mueller and Tim Syrett and Intel Vice President and Associate General Counsel Ann Armstrong, used public information to calculate patent royalty costs.
 In their book titled The Smartphone Royalty Stack: Surveying Royalty Demands for the Components Within Modern Smartphones, it is noted how a consumer that buys a $400 smartphone will be paying about $120 in patent royalties, or 30% of the total cost.

 Federal Circuit sets off anger in Oracle victory over Google

 The ruling now allows software companies copyright over their APIs, the interfaces that programs use to communicate with each other.
 This decision is disastrous for software developers that want to build on top of APIs.
 If the APIs are no longer free to use, new services may be forced to start from scratch, making it astronomically more difficult to coordinate between programs.

-Oracle has now won a copyright ruling against Google, relating to the use of Java APIs within Android.
+Oracle wins a copyright ruling against Google relating to Java’s use in Android